Hans Baluschek: Postwar events

 Hans Baluschek is not among the most well-known artists of the Berlin Secession.
 In postwar West Germany he received comparatively little attention, while in East Germany he was lionized for his left-leaning themes, and his works frequently were reproduced as illustrations in various publications.
 Exhibits of his works were staged on anniversaries of his death, notably in the Märkisches Museum in East Berlin.
 In 1981, a memorial plaque was placed on a house he had occupied in the Schöneberg district of Berlin.

-After unification, in 2004 a small park in Schöneberg (Hans-Baluschek-Park) was named for him.
+After reunification, in 2004 a small park in Schöneberg (Hans-Baluschek-Park) was named after him.